-NEXUS eGate, or the NEXUS electronic gate, allows Canada-bound NEXUS lane privileges to be extended during off-peak hours.
+NEXUS eGate, or the NEXUS electronic gate, allows Canada-bound NEXUS lane privileges to be extended to travellers.

 - One electronic gate (exit) installed in the NEXUS lane.